Build A DIY Playset For Your Backyard

 Where To Buy Lumber

 You will want to do research on whether you are comfortable using pressure-treated wood for a child’s playset.
-The pressure-treated wood of today (after 2003) seems to be safer, but you need to make that choice as to what you feel comfortable about.
+The pressure-treated wood of today (after 2003) seems to be safer, but you need to make that choice based on what you feel comfortable with.

 Tools Needed